NewcastleRSE/rse-team-website/mike-simpson.md

       - 3D Modelling
   projects:
     - title: Precision Diabetes
-      partner: The Alan Turing Insitute, British Heart Foundation, University of Exeter, University College London
+      partner: The Alan Turing Institute, British Heart Foundation, University of Exeter, University College London
       year: 2021-
       tasks:
         - Developing a classification tool to help select diabetes patients for trials and studies
         - Improving an existing diabetes treatment tool with additional information, including visualisation of risk
         - Working with a massive dataset from the BHF to look at links between heart disease, diabetes and COVID-19
     - title: Rome Transformed
-      partner: Newcastle University School of History, Classics and Archeology
+      partner: Newcastle University School of History, Classics and Archaeology
       year: 2020-2021
       tasks:
         - Augmenting and adjusting an existing software solution to suit the needs of the RomeTransformed project
-        - Collaborating with Archeologists to support the documentation and discussion of archeological evidence from sites in Rome
+        - Collaborating with Archaeologists to support the documentation and discussion of archaeological evidence from sites in Rome
     - title: Degree Apprenticeship in Software Engineering
       partner: Newcastle University School of Computing & The Institute of Coding
       year: 2020-2021